CocoaCaa/dreamcrafter-lottery-table/CONTRIBUTING.md

 ## Open a Pull Request

-For any changes, please fork this repo first and create pull request
+For any changes, please fork this repo and create a pull request